rich98/DevOps-E-degree/module2/submitted/README.md

 I have also submitted a example of passwords when set to produce 10 50 character passwords.
 A password from this list was tested online at https://www.security.org/how-secure-is-my-password/

+# New graphical version passgen2b.pyw

+This Python code generates random passwords and saves them to a text file.
+It uses the tkinter library to create a graphical user interface (GUI) with two input fields.
+One is for the desired password length, and the other is for the number of passwords to generate.
+When the user clicks the “Generate Passwords” button, the code generates the specified number of passwords and displays them in a message box.
+It also saves the passwords to a text file named “genpass2.txt” in the current working directory.

 # Weight-con.py Weight Convertor

 The code imports the os and sys modules. os provides a way to use operating system-dependent functionality, and sys provides access to some variables used or maintained by the Python interpreter.